kenesu-h/sys-hidplus-client-rs/docs/parsec.md

 There are also a ton of factors that can contribute to this, but one of the most common reasons for this can be if either the client or the host are behind a strict firewall.
 University networks tend to have this, and will prevent clients from connecting to a host and vice-versa.

 The person on the network in question can use a VPN to circumvent the firewall, but this will likely add input delay.

 It also might be possible for the host to attempt [port-forwarding for Parsec](https://support.parsec.app/hc/en-us/articles/360003146251-Starting-Port-On-The-Hosting-Computer) but I personally haven't had any success with this.

+I have, however, had success with using [Moonlight](https://moonlight-stream.org/) to host.
+While this requires the host to have an NVIDIA GPU and limits the amount of connections to just one, it is a confirmed way to circumvent this issue.